 arXiv is an e-print service in the fields of physics, mathematics, non-linear science, computer science, quantitative biology and statistics.
 The contents of arXiv conform to Cornell University academic standards. arXiv is owned, operated and funded by Cornell University, a private not-for-profit educational institution. arXiv is also partially funded by the National Science Foundation.

-The Atlanta Daily World is Atlanta's oldest continuously publishing black newspaper, and one of its oldest black-owned businesses.
-It has been serving the community since August 5, 1928.
+The Atlanta Daily World is Atlanta's oldest continuously publishing African American newspaper and one of its oldest African American-owned business.
 Founded by W.A.
-Scott, II, it became the America's first successful black daily in 1932.
-Through the years, it has remained independent and family-owned and operated.
+Scott on August 5, 1928, it became America's first successful African American daily newspaper in 1933.

 The Atlanta Historic Newspapers Archive provides online access to fourteen newspaper titles published in Atlanta from 1847 to 1922.
 Consisting of over 67,000 newspaper pages, the archive provides historical images that are both full-text searchable and can be browsed by date.
 The site provides users with a record of Atlanta's history from its origins as an railroad terminus, through the devastation of the Civil War, to its eventual growth into one of the nation's largest cities.The archive includes the following Atlanta newspaper titles: Atlanta Daily Examiner (1857), Atlanta Daily Herald (1873-1876), Atlanta Georgian (1906-1911), Atlanta Intelligencer (1851, 1854-1871), Atlantian (1911-1922), Daily/Georgia Weekly Opinion (1867-1868), Gate-City Guardian (1861), Georgia Literary and Temperance Crusader (1860-1861), New Era (1869-1872), Southern Confederacy (1861-1864), Southern Miscellany, and Upper Georgia Whig (1847), Southern World (1882-1885), Sunny South (1875-1907), Weekly Constitution (1869-1882).